 The key to effecting real and sustainable change is to understand the interconnectedness of seemingly disparate issues.

 Change your thinking.

-Common Earth's program deepen participants' understanding of climate and associated socio-economic issues from a broad perspective.
+Common Earth's educational program deepens participants' systemic understanding of climate and associated socio-economic issues from a broad perspective.

 Common Earth is assembling an interactive map, highlighting examples of sites of both sustainable regeneration and environmental harm.
 We take inspiration from the Gaia model and Daisyworld, which assert that living organisms and their surroundings have evolved together as a single living system that affects the condition of our planet.
 Like any other complex system, the planet is a self-regulating and goal-seeking system and balance is its default.
 The goal of the map is not limited to identifying sites of environmental sustainability and environmental harm, but also to provide insight into possible pathways towards a post-carbon society.
 The map calls for strengthening the balancing feedback of the emerging green and care communities.
 Additionally, it calls for retiring coal plants, cleaning polluted rivers and oceans, and eventually replacing all the symbols of environmental harm with daisies until our world is covered with sustainable care communities.